vikiru/CodeSmell/README.md

 Make sure that the following prerequisites are successfully installed on your machine:

-- Java - [Download & Install Java.](https://www.java.com/en/download/manual.jsp) Download Java based on
+- Java - [Download & Install Java](https://www.java.com/en/download/manual.jsp).
+Download Java based on
-  your operating system.
+  your operating system (JDK 11, 17 and 19 are fine to use).
-- Maven - [Download & Install Maven.](https://maven.apache.org/download.cgi) Choosing the latest version will suffice.
+- Maven - [Download & Install Maven](https://maven.apache.org/download.cgi).
+Choosing the latest version will suffice.
-- Python - [Download & Install Python.](https://www.python.org/downloads/) Python 3.7+ is required.
+- Python - [Download & Install Python](https://www.python.org/downloads/).
+Python 3.7+ is required.
 - Joern - Please see the [joern](https://github.com/joernio/joern) repository for more details on installing joern.
-- GraphViz - ([graphviz.org](https://graphviz.org/download/source/)) Used to generate layout program
+- GraphViz - [Download & Install GraphViz](https://graphviz.org/download/source/).
+Used to generate layout program

-`dot`, `joern`, `python` must be part of your system PATH variable to use this program.

 ## Build and Run Instructions